nir/jupylet/docs/programmers_reference_guide/graphics-3d.rst

     app.stop(drift)

-Our alien has two interesting vector attributes ``alien.up`` and ``alien.front``.
+Our alien has two interesting vector attributes :attr:`alien.up <jupylet.model.Mesh.up>` and :attr:`alien.front <jupylet.model.Mesh.front>`.
 The `up` vector can be visualized as a personal `+y` axis that always points upward through the alien's head regardless of the alien's orientation, while the `front` vector always points in the direction the alien is facing.

 The spaceship notebook includes a ``spin()`` function that keeps the alien spinning clockwise perpetually.
 Let's combine this spinning with a small